Agricultural & Food Law Consortium

 As part of its mission, the Agricultural & Food Law Consortium is hosting a series of webinars on timely and important agricultural and food law topics.
 These webinars are freely available to the general public and are typically designed to be appropriate for non-attorneys as well as attorneys.
 For a listing of upcoming webinars, as well as access to past webinars that have been archived, please click here.

-Third Annual Mid-South Agricultural and Environmental Law Conference
+Fourth Annual Mid-South Agricultural and Environmental Law Conference

 Agriculture in the Mid-South is uniquely impacted by changes and developments in state, federal, and international laws and policies.
 This program is part of a long-term effort to provide relevant and timely agricultural and environmental legal research and information to attorneys, lenders, accountants, tax consultants, students and other agricultural professionals involved in the agriculture and aquaculture industries in the southern U.S. The goal is to provide resources in the form of presentations and content, as well as to foster dialogue about the range of agricultural, food, and aquaculture issues for the Mid-South agricultural community.
-The program has been submitted for continuing legal education credit in Arkansas, Mississippi & Tennessee.
-For more information on the conference, including the welcome reception that will be held on April 21st, please click here.
+The program has been submitted for continuing legal education credit in Arkansas, Mississippi, Missouri & Tennessee.
+For more information on the conference, including the welcome reception that will be held on June 8th, please click here.

 The Consortium also provides leadership for the eXtension Agricultural and Food Law Community of Practice.
 Individuals interested in participating in the Community of Practice should contact Rusty Rumley at email@example.com.